midnight-koffee/HoML/chap2/2_splitting_data.md

 ## Using Identifiers for Stable Splits

 ### 4. `crc32` Hashing
-- **Method:** Use a hash of unique and immutable identifiers to split the data.
+- **Method:** Use a hash of unique and immutable identifiers to split the data. `crc32` is a function which takes some input and spits out a number between 1 and 2**32, and in each instance each number is equally likely to occur.
 - **Advantage:** Maintains consistent splits even when the dataset is updated.

 ```python